Eat & Drink

 Bocados

-Sitting at the corner of King and Watt Street is one of Newcastle’s original and most loved restaurants, Bocados.
-Owner Raul and the team have delivered authentic Spanish flavours for more than a decade in their homely, intimate space.
-Order the Pan con Tomate to start, then do as the Spanish do and share tapas dishes like Tortilla Española, Gambas Al Ajillo, and Chorizo A La Romesco.
+Sitting at the corner of King and Watt Street is one of Newcastle’s most loved restaurants, Bocados.
+The restaurant has delivered authentic Spanish flavours for more than a decade in its homely, intimate space.

 Where: 25 King St, Newcastle